forza-jonesy/outpatient-claims/README.md

 ![sampledash](Documentation/sampledash.png)|Here is an example of a dashboard using the Demo colour palette|
 ![tableaudash](Documentation/tableaudash.PNG)|Tableau public dashbord example of multiple chronic diseases with fonts and colour palette and parameter to change date breakdown|
 ![tableaudash1](Documentation/tableaudash1.gif)|Info button and functionality|

+### **6. More Analysis**

+* Correlation matrix for disease combinations
+* Add variance from avg NPI + Disease Combination to single NPI cost PM
+* Investigate blank data better
+* Investigate gender, state, age wrt cost PM
+* Are providers skewed to certain demographics? appy a weighting factor to avg cost per NPI (Q8), similar to what stors do for skewed plans.